oguimbal/pg-mem/.github/ISSUE_TEMPLATE/bug_report.md

 ```

-**pg-mem version**
+# pg-mem version

+(paste your pg-mem version here)

-(nb: the version in your package.json version is not enough... please run "cat ./node_modules/pg-mem/package.json | grep version" to tell which minor version is actually installed)
+(nb: the version in your package.json version is often not precise enough... please run "cat ./node_modules/pg-mem/package.json | grep version" to tell which minor version is actually installed)